psvensson/node-red-contrib-firebase-admin/README.md

 output: whatever data was at the path "foo/bar" in the rtdb database

 ## rtdb-on
-Set up a snapshot listsner for a path in the rtdb database
+Set up a snapshot listener for a path in the rtdb database

 input: {"payload": {"path": "foo/bar"}}